legnaib/Dendritic-Spine-Detection/README.md

 ```
 pip install -r requirements.txt
 ```
+The model is not saved in GitHub, but should be downloaded [here]() and then extracted into the `own_models/default_model` folder.
+Most files are also available as shell scripts with some predefined arguments.

 ## Folder structure
 This github repository provides all necessary files to predict and track dendritic spines as described in the paper TODO.
 Retraining on another dataset is possible as well.
 The mainly relevant files and structures of this repository are: